Yichen-Wang-2003/24W-PIC16B-Group4/README.md

 # 24W-PIC16B-Group4
 Members: Yichen Wang, Xipeng Du, Manshu Huang

-### **NOTE: ALL modifications/push/commit by user name called Ning Sam or Xinnianrujin refer to the student whose name is Yichen Wang.**
+### **NOTE: ALL modifications/push/commit operated by user name called Ning Sam or Xinnianrujin refer to the student whose name is Yichen Wang.
+After the date Feb 24, 2024, Yichen Wang shall use "Yichen Wang" or "Xinnianrujin" to keep committing and pushing updated project files onto this repository.**

 Recurrent Neural Networks Intro: